 - Select Field: Which field would you like this logic to depend on?

 - Comparison: What comparison would you like to use on this field?
 Options include: is, is not, empty, not empty, contains, does not contain, starts with, ends with, greater than, and less than.

-- Select Choice: What value would you like the field to contain in order for this condition to apply?
+- Select Choice: What value would you like the field to contain for this condition to apply?
 This field will deactivate if you select empty or not empty from the comparison dropdown.

 Go ahead and fill out each of these dropdowns.
 For our example, we’ll apply conditional logic to our Other Business Type field.
 We’ll set the logic to say: Show this field if the Business Type dropdown is set to Other.

 Complex Conditional Logic

 You may find that a single conditional logic rule isn’t complex enough for some situations.
 However, it’s possible to add as many conditions as you’d like.

-Next, we’ll repeat the process from the section above to enable conditional logic and add our first rule.
+Next, we’ll repeat the process from the section above to enable conditional logic and add our 1st rule.
 This rule will state: Show this field if Email is not empty.

-For our example, we want the checkbox to display if the user enters an email and also chooses Retail, so we’ll click the AND button to add AND logic.
+For our example, we want the checkbox to display if the user enters an email and chooses Retail, so we’ll click the AND button to add AND logic.